Savory With Soul

 • Add collards to pan, stir, and cover 5 minutes.

 • Add drained beans and stir together.
-Cover and cook 10 minutes.
+Turn off heat.
+Cover and warm for 5 minutes.
 Serve right away with corn bread or biscuits.

 Nutrition